Our products

 General rule: buy seafood on the same day you plan to cook it.
 If you buy in advance, store it in the coldest part of the refrigerator (0-4 °C) covered with a damp cloth.
 Never in water or a sealed bag.

 Bring water to a boil with salt (70 g of salt per liter of water, like the sea).
-When it boils vigorously, add the barnacles.
+When it boils vigorously, add the goose barnacles.
 Wait for it to boil again.
-Cook for 30-40 seconds from when it comes to a boil.
+Cook for 30-40 seconds from the moment it re-boils.
 Not a second more.
 Drain and serve hot on a cloth.
-They are eaten by twisting the claw and pulling the stalk.
+They are eaten by twisting the nail and pulling the peduncle.

 Clean the mussels under the tap, removing beards and dirt.
 In a large pot, put 1 finger of white wine, 2 sliced garlic cloves, and a bay leaf.
 When the wine boils, add the mussels and cover.
 Cook for 3-4 minutes, shaking the pot.
 They are ready when they open.
 Discard any that remain closed.